 Bill Nunn was recognized and elected to the inaugural Black College Hall of Fame in 2010.
 A worthy honor for his contributions to all the HBCU programs.
 As longtime South Carolina State & Howard University head coach Willie Jeffries said of Bill Nunn and the Pittsburgh Courier, “If you got your name in that paper, you were in tall cotton.”

 The Pro Football Hall of Fame has enshrined 23 persons over the years who are categorized as “contributors.”
 The last contributor elected into the Hall was Dallas Cowboys owner Jerry Jones.
 Bobby Beathard is a nominee this year.
 The Hall of Fame process states that ”Any person, including the 48 elite members of the Selection Committee may place in nomination any eligible players, coaches or contributors.”

-So, during my visit to the Hall of Fame last September; I asked how I could nominate a person and was told it was as simple as leaving a written note.
-I nominated William G. Nunn Jr. The Hall of Fame states that “Every nomination received will be processed and forwarded to the Selection Committee.”
-Since I nominated Mr. Nunn in September I am not sure when his name would go to the selection committee.
+So, during my visit to the Hall of Fame last September; I asked how I could nominate a person.
+A Hall employee said it was as simple as leaving a written note.
+I nominated William G. Nunn Jr. The Hall of Fame states; “Every nomination received will be processed and forwarded to the Selection Committee.”
+Since I nominated Mr. Nunn in September I am not sure when his name will go to the selection committee.
 The Senior and Contributor finalists are selected by a special nine-person committee appointed from the full 48-member Selection Committee so if he was considered this year they did not include him since Bobby Beathard is the only contributor finalist.

 We’ll see how this process goes, now for my song selection.
 There is a football game on Sunday.
 That was supposed to be the destination of the 2017 Pittsburgh Steelers but their journey was never completed: “If I had a heart … this will never end cause I want more … give me more … I’ll see what tomorrow brings.”